w3f/Grant-Milestone-Delivery/deliveries/lastic-milestone-3-4.md

 > It is crucial to follow the [official milestone delivery guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/Support%20Docs/milestone-deliverables-guidelines.md) closely.
 Do not remove any sections marked as mandatory or outlined with bold letters or headlines.
 Optional advisory comments, like this one, can be removed for clarity.

 * **Application Document:** [lastic.md](https://github.com/w3f/Grants-Program/blob/master/applications/Lastic.md)
-* **Milestone Number:** 1
+* **Milestone Number:** 3 and 4

 ### Context (Optional)
-Lastic's milestone 3 aims to enhance the functionality and user experience of the Coretime Chain indexing process through Subsquid, along with providing basic visualization capabilities.
+Lastic's milestones 3 and 4 aims to enhance the functionality and user experience of the Coretime Chain indexing process through Subsquid, along with providing basic visualization capabilities.

 ### Deliverables
 This section lists all deliverables for Milestone 1, as outlined in the original application.
 Each deliverable includes a link to its implementation, with additional notes provided where applicable.